niclan/docker-registry-ops/README.md

 container.

-The k8s-inventory/registry-checker programs can be deployed to kubernetes to provide a API whereby some kind of checker (e.g. nagios plugin?) can make a API call to determine which pods are running without their images so that ops can keep an eye on this.
+The k8s-inventory/registry-checker programs can be deployed to kubernetes to provide some endpoints to monitor needed and available images as described above.

 The deployment tool is [`skaffold`](https://skaffold.dev/) which is both very nice for the development and also for production deployment.